sallynorthmore/portfolio-gatsby-netlify-cms/src/pages/projects/the-new-british-app.md

 ---
 templateKey: project
 title: The New British (1st Edition)
-date: 2014-07-31T23:00:00.000Z
+date: 2014-09-31T23:00:00.000Z
-description: The New British
+client: The New British
-description: A responsive, one-page site to showcase The New British's first iPad App release (September 2014).
+description: A responsive, one page site to showcase The New British first iPad App release.
 tags:
   - JavaScript
   - CSS